 The wood frog (Lithobates sylvaticus) has the widest distribution of any frog in North America.
-They are found as far north as Alaska and into the Arctic Circle, through Canada to the Maritimes and south throught the Great Lakes states through the Appalachians to the coast.
-They are vernal pool breeders and found at most ephemeral wetlands.
+They are found as far north as Alaska and into the Arctic Circle, through Canada to the Maritimes and south through the Great Lakes states through the Appalachians to the coast.
+They are vernal pool breeders and found at most ephemeral wetlands during breeding season.

 Wood frogs are terrestrial creatures spending most of their lives in moist areas including deciduous and coniferous forests, bogs, and swamps.
 This is a frog you might encounter quite a distance from water while you are walking in the woods.
 They are aquatic only as eggs and larvae.

 Adult wood frogs vary in color from a rosy, almost red, color to a very dark brown.
 They can be identified by the dark mask that runs from the nose through the eye and the white lip stripe.
 An adult wood frog is about 1.5 to 2.5 inches in length from snout to vent.

 Adult wood frog

 Wood frogs can also be very dark.
 Yet the eye mask and white upper lip are still visible.
 Some researchers suggest that males are likely to be dark, particularly in breeding season, and females are likely to be lighter in color.

 In spring, wood frogs travel on rainy nights to vernal pools.
 Male wood frogs float in the pool and make a "quacking" call.
 Other males join to produce a chorus which is a distinctive sound of spring.
 Females are attracted to the pool by the chorus.

 When a female reaches the pool, she is grabbed by a chorusing male.
 The male grasps the female in amplexus and waits for her to lay eggs which he fertilizes with his sperm.